San Michele Maggiore, Pavia: History

-Archeological evidence, such as Ostrogoth silverware found at the site in 1968, suggests the site may have housed a early Christian basilica dating to the fifth century.
+Archeological evidence, such as Ostrogoth silverware found at the site in 1968, suggests the site may have housed an early Christian basilica dating to the fifth century.
 The silverware is now preserved in the Pavia Civic Museums.

 Between 662 and 671, a church was built at the desire of King Grimoald.
 Dedicated to St Michael, it was built on the location of the Lombard Palace chapel.
 This church was destroyed by a fire in 1004, and only the lower part of the bell tower dates to the 7th-century church.
 The construction of the current crypt, choir and transept was begun in the late 11th century and was completed by 1130.
 The vaults of the nave, originally with two grossly squared groin-vaulted spans, were replaced in 1489 by the design of master architect Agostino de Candia in four rectangular spans, and the structure was created by his father the renown Pavia master mason Iacopo da Candia.

 The basilica was the seat of numerous important events, including the coronations of Berengar I (888), Guy III (889), Louis III (900), Rudolph II (922), Hugh (926), Berengar II and his son Adalbert (950), Arduin (1002), Henry II (1004) and Frederick Barbarossa (1155).